tdefa/curras-alonso_murine_single_cell_atlas/README.md

-## Command line tool to infer the cell type using smFISH data with two channels of two different marker genes.
+## Command line tool to infer cell types using smFISH data with two channels of two different marker genes.
-## this code is design specifically to analyse the images from **A murine single cell atlas of the lung response to radiation injury**, A.Curras-Alonso et al.
+## this code is design specifically to analyse the images from *A murine single cell atlas of the lung response to radiation injury*, A.Curras-Alonso et al.

-#### 1) create your conda from the file ENV.txt:
+#### 1) Create your conda environment from the file ENV.txt:
 conda list --explicit>ENV.txt

-#### 2) execute the following command in the console in the code directory it will compute all the mapping and images.
-Replace by the parameter by your configuration.  run  python main_cluster_split.py --help for more information
+#### 2) Execute the following command in the code directory to run the cell type mapping algorithm.
+Cell type mapping plots will be store in a Figure folder.
+Replace the parameters by your configuration.  run  python main_cluster_split.py --help for more information

 python main_cluster_split.py --path_to_czi_folder /media/tom/250822/czi_folder/ #[path to the folder containing folders of czi of the defferent experience] \
 --list_folder experience1/ experience1/ \ #[name of folder in the czi_folder containing the czi image file you want to analyse] <br />